Speakers, Panellists and Presenters

 Carly Kind

-Carly Kind is Australia’s Privacy Commissioner.
-A human rights lawyer and leading authority on the intersection of technology policy and human rights, Carly has advised industry, government and non-profit organizations on digital rights, privacy and data protection, and corporate accountability in the technology sphere.
-She has worked with the European Commission, the Council of Europe, numerous UN bodies and a range of civil society organizations.
-She was formerly Legal Director of Privacy International, an NGO dedicated to promoting data rights and governance.
+She has worked with the European Commission, the Council of Europe, numerous UN bodies and a range of civil society organisations.
+She was formerly legal director of Privacy International, a non-governmental organisation dedicated to promoting data rights and governance.

 Dr Meg Brodie